-Table 12-4 Troubleshooting a Connection to a Remote Node or ISP
+Table 12-4 Troubleshooting a Connection to a Remote Node or ISP indubies nooling a connection to a remote node of 13P

 Problem Corrective Action Can't connect to a remote node or ISP Go to Menu 4 or Menu 11.1 and verify your Encapsulation for the remote node.
 Note that the P681 must reboot when the Encapsulation method is changed in Menu 4 or Menu 11.1 .